 Recommended OM

 The synthesized results for the CAULIN recommendations on specific OM are shown in Table 1.
 A general recommendation concerning the scope of upper limb assessment has been highlighted across the three data sources: OM must be valid, reliable, responsive, clinically available and useful, preferably a consolidated set.
 In total, 12 specific OM were included, covering body function and activity level of the ICF (Figure 2).
-OM on participation level are commonly covering a wider perspective than the specific upper limb functioning and therefore not included.aren’t represented, since the focus of this work is on providing recommended OM specifically for the upper limb.

 The recommended core set (3-star rating) of OM for clinical practice consists of Fugl-Meyer Assessment of Upper Extremity (FMA-UE) and Action Research Arm Test (ARAT).
 These were the only two measures presenting good psychometric properties while being recommended in at least two of the three data sources (systematic reviews of OM and clinical practice guidelines).